Anup9148680234/Swiggy-Clone/README.md

 Bootstrap is required for the Carousel, which takes too much code lines if we exclude Bootstrap and make with Pure CSS, JS

-Dark and Light Mode can be swapped by a center `Dark` Button
+Dark and Light Mode can be swapped by a center `Dark` Button - only for Website View

 ___